American Express® Business Gold Card review: A highflying card for day-to-day business expenses

 If you’re not dedicated to Amex, Chase business credit cards are some of the best on the market and the biggest competitors to American Express’ business card suite.
 The Ink Business Preferred® Credit Card rewards business expenses similar to the Amex Business Gold’s bonus categories, such as select advertising and shipping, but its travel category isn’t relegated to airline purchases and it also rewards internet, cable and phone services.
 Granted, it doesn’t offer the Amex Business Gold’s other high-value U.S. gas station, restaurant and computer software categories, but its broad travel category and much lower $95 annual fee may make up the difference for some business owners.

-Best cards to pair with American Express Business Gold Card
+Best cards to pair with the American Express Business Gold Card

 For maximum value, the American Express Business Gold Card can be paired with a rewards credit card with different spending categories.
 Because the spending categories that earn the most points with American Express Business Gold Card are starkly defined, a card with different bonus categories or a flat-rate card can help cover the other purchases that fall between the gaps in your existing categories.

 However, other Amex business cards provide great combination opportunities.
-The most versatile option is the Blue Business Plus card since its flat-rate rewards can cover other major business expenses that wouldn’t typically be covered by bonus categories and their spending limits.
+The most versatile option is the Blue Business® Plus Credit Card from American Express since its flat-rate 2X points (on up to $50,000 in purchases each year, then 1X points) can cover other major business expenses that wouldn’t typically be covered by bonus categories and their spending limits.

-Bankrate’s take — Is American Express Business Gold Card worth it?
+Bankrate’s take: Is the American Express Business Gold Card worth it?

 Business owners with a large budget and a lot of travel planned will find that the American Express Business Gold Card is definitely worth it.
-You’ll easily recoup the annual fee in the first $4,000 you spend, as well as from your welcome offer bonus, since the Amex Business Gold hosts a wide variety of bonus categories to earn rewards and a robust portfolio of travel transfer partners to redeem them.
+You can easily recoup the annual fee in the first $500 you spend in your bonus category purchases each month (down to nearly the first $300 with the right transfer partner), as well as from your welcome offer bonus points, since the Amex Business Gold hosts a wide variety of bonus categories to earn rewards and a robust portfolio of travel transfer partners to redeem them.

 However, if you’re unsure whether you’ll be able to offset the annual fee, this may not be the best choice for a business credit card.
 Additionally, those with lower business budgets or fewer travel needs will not reap the full rewards of this credit card.